Updated March 25, 2022.

 What do we do then?

 I take one of two approaches.
 The first is the “ten minute tidy.”
 This is also the name of a great and practical book about organization (available on Amazon).
 Do one task for organizing and do it for only ten minutes.
+It doesn’t have to be exactly ten minutes.
+The idea is to do something for a very short time.
+Those short bits of effort add up.
+I can see a clear change in the mess in only a week by doing this.

-I also did this with my messy pile of silks and sorted the unopened skeins into brands and left the mess of opened, unlabeled stuff in one place which I look at for small bits of color.
+I also did this once with my messy pile of silks and sorted the unopened skeins into brands and left the mess of opened, unlabeled stuff in one place which I look at for small bits of color.

 Ten minutes isn’t hard to find And it doesn’t require much commitment, so this is a great way to get started.

+For books, go through a shelf at a time.
+Divide into three piles: keep, store, give away (or sell).
 Don’t put anything back until you have done sorting.
 Then you can put them back on shelves.